AdobeDocs/experience-manager-65.en/help/sites-developing/we-retail-globalized-site-structure.md

 >[!NOTE]
 >
->This procedure demonstrated the built-in integration with Microsoft machine translation.
+>This procedure demonstrated the built-in integration with Microsoft&reg; machine translation.
 Using the [AEM Translation Integration Framework](/help/sites-administering/translation.md), you can integrate with many standard translation services to orchestrate the translation of AEM.

 ## Further Information {#further-information}